Many job seekers struggle with how to submit employment references.

 If you give out your references too freely or place them on your resume, you may run into trouble with the people you’ve asked to speak on your behalf.
 If your references are contacted too often, it could become bothersome.
 Avoid this!

-References contain private contact information, so protect it.
+References include private contact information; protect it.
 Only reveal it at an interview for an employer you’re serious about.

 Another advantage of holding onto your references until later is that you will choose them accordingly.
-You may have multiple references from various professional experiences where some are more fitting to one position than others.
+You may have multiple references from various professional experiences, some of which are more fitting for one position than others.
 This way, you’ll be sure to provide an employer with the most appropriate references.

-Lastly, if you run into a job ad that asks for your references with your application, state that you will be more than willing to provide your references at an interview.
-Or, you can provide the names of your references but withhold the contact information, stating that you will provide this information at an interview.
+Lastly, if you run into a job ad that asks for references with your application, state that you are more than willing to provide them at an interview.
+Or, you can provide the names of your references but withhold their contact information, stating that you will provide it at an interview.

 One of Your Most Powerful Tools

-References contain confidential contact information and are not something you should hand out to anybody.
-They are also some of your most powerful marketing tools, use them with caution and release them at the appropriate moment—at an interview.
+References contain confidential contact information and should not be handed out to anyone.
+They are also some of your most powerful marketing tools; use them with caution and release them at the appropriate moment—at an interview.

 A reference page should be professionally typed as part of your application package.
 It needs to look as professional as the rest of your career documents.